 The GSMA Operator Platform defines a common platform exposing operator services / capabilities to customers / application providers in the 5G-era.
-It is defined the requirement of an Operator Platform’s SBI-NR with CAPIF in clause 5.1.4.2.2 of GSMA PRD OPG.02 [11] and it is described the application session continuity support for handovers between 4G and 5G by based on combined SCEF+NEF via CAPIF in clause 5.2.2.6.7 of GSMA PRD OPG.02 [11].
+The requirement that an Operator Platform’s SBI-NR can work with CAPIF when available is specified in clause 5.1.4.2.2 of GSMA PRD OPG.02 [11] and application session continuity support for handovers between 4G and 5G based on combined SCEF+NEF via CAPIF is described in clause 5.2.2.6.7 of GSMA PRD OPG.02 [11].